 IC-Cut uses heuristics about interface complexity to discover, dynamically and incrementally, independent program units that process different chunks of the input vector.
-Our search strategy is sound for bug finding while limiting path explosion in a more principled and effective manner than in the current implementation of SAGE, with its simple yet clever search heuristics.
+Our search strategy is sound for bug finding, while limiting path explosion in a more principled and effective manner than in the current implementation of SAGE, with its simple, yet clever, search heuristics.
 Indeed, compared to the generational-search strategy of SAGE, our experiments show that IC-Cut preserves code coverage and increases bug finding in significantly less exploration time.

 IC-Cut generates low-complexity summaries for a single calling context of functions with unconstrained symbolic inputs and at most one output.
 Our previous work on proving memory safety of the ANI Windows image parser [10] shows that such simple interfaces exist in real, complex parsers, which is why we chose the above definition.
-However, our definition could be relaxed to allow for more than one calling context or function output.
+However, our definition could be relaxed to allow for more than one calling context or function output, although our experiments show that this definition is already sufficient for large improvements.
 We leave this for future work.
+We also leave for future work determining how suitable such a definition is for application domains other than that of binary image parsers.